doric2000/CPP_EX4_25/README.md

 - `make Main` – Build and run the demo program.
 - `make test` – Build and run unit tests (requires `doctest.h`).
-- `make valgrind` – Check for memory leaks.
+- `make valgrind` – Check for memory leaks on the Demo and the Tests.
 - `make clean` – Remove generated binaries.

 ---